nandorojo/react-navigation-heavy-screen/README.md

 ## What does it do?

 Delay rendering a component until interactions are complete, using `InteractionManager`.
+Then it fades in your screen.

+---

 ## `optimizeHeavyScreen(Screen, Placeholder, options)`